longyearxuk/bbplatform_sdsu/README.md

     calculation codes, and modified plotting options.
   - [updated 08/12] rearranged mfiles
     moved all event-specific mfiles into ./mfiles_evespec
+  - [updated 08/14] generated new mfiles
+    read station lists from bbtstations files, and added mfiles to plot ratios of different rlzs

 - 0.2/ Ray-tracing memory overflow:
   - tried the given command but doesn't work: